 Lower West Side, Manhattan

-One of the Lower West Side’s most notable immigrant communities was “Little Syria, which existed along lower Washington Street and the surrounding blocks from the 1880’s through the 1920’s.
-The “Great Migration” of Syrians to the U.S. was sparked in part by the opening of the Suez Canal in 1869 and the subsequent devastation of the local silk industry.
-Though government officials often referred to them as “Turks” due to their citizenship within the Ottoman Empire, the community generally identified as Syrians.
-The majority came from the Mount Lebanon area, and many embraced their Lebanese heritage in the 1920’s with the rise of that country’s national independence movement.
+One of the Lower West Side’s most notable immigrant communities was “Little Syria”, which existed along lower Washington Street and the surrounding blocks from the 1880s through the 1920s.
+The “Great Migration” of Syrians to the U.S. was sparked, in part, by the opening of the Suez Canal in 1869 and the subsequent devastation of the local silk industry.
+Though government officials often referred to them as “Turks” due to their citizenship within the Ottoman Empire, the community generally identified as Syrian.
+The majority came from the Mount Lebanon area, and many embraced their Lebanese heritage in the 1920s with the rise of that country’s national independence movement.
 Most of Little Syria was Christian; approximately half were Syrian Melkite and Lebanese Maronite Catholics.

-The Lower West Side’s Syrian community began to decline in numbers and visibility during the 1920’s, the same period in which the neighborhood was experiencing profound changes to its built environment.
+The Lower West Side’s Syrian community began to decline in numbers and visibility during the 1920s, the same period in which the neighborhood was experiencing profound changes to its built environment.
 The Immigration Act of 1924 halted new arrivals to sustain the neighborhood, and residents either moved or Syrian quarters or assimilated into the general population.
-Rising property values also played a part as the commercial development of the Financial District boomed during the Roaring Twenties.
-By the 1930’s much of the neighborhood’s low-scale row houses and tenements had been replaced by Art Deco skyscrapers.
-Today the neighborhood has largely vanished, although several significant sites remain nestled among the office towers of lower Manhattan.
+Rising property values also played a part as the commercial development of the Financial District increased during the Roaring Twenties.
+By the 1930s much of the neighborhood’s low-scale row houses and tenements had been replaced by Art Deco skyscrapers.
+Today the neighborhood has largely vanished, although several significant sites remain nestled among the office towers of Lower Manhattan.